rcc-uam/lcs/README.md

 * `run_tests.php`: A PHP program that invokes the main C++ LCS program against string pairs that were created by the generator.
 * `run_tests_emulator.php`: A PHP program that uses the *Intel® Software Development Emulator* to invoke the main C++ LCS program against string pairs that were created by the generator.
 See below.

 The C++ programs may be compiled with G++ 14.2 using the `-std=c++23 -O3 -march=icelake-client` flags.
 The PHP programs may be run under PHP 8.2.
-The provided algorithms were not optimized for microbenchmarking purposes but for readability, in order to easily determine their asymptotic complexities.

 For CPUs that do not support the *AVX-512 Bit Algorithms* instruction set, an alternative is to use the *Intel® Software Development Emulator*.
 Under Linux you can install and run it as follows:

 ```
 wget https://downloadmirror.intel.com/843185/sde-external-9.48.0-2024-11-25-lin.tar.xz